sander-sn/anatomy/README.md

 ### *Interpretation*

-The Shapley-based decomposition can be understood as a means to fairly allocate a single value (in this case the out-of-sample $R^2$) amongst multiple actors contributiong to it (in this case predictors in our model).
+The Shapley-based decomposition can be understood as a means to fairly allocate a single value (in this case the out-of-sample $R^2$) amongst multiple actors contributiong to it (the predictors in our model).
 This implies that the individual contributions of the actors and the contribution of the empty set of actors (`base_contribution`) sum up exactly to the original value that is decomposed.

 The above depicts the individual contributions to the out-of-sample $R^2$, which can be negative, if a given predictor hurts accuracy, or positive, if a given predictor increases accuracy.
 In this case, all predictors contribute positively to the out-of-sample $R^2$.
 In practice, predictors can hurt accuracy by reducing the out-of-sample $R^2$.